Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 Getting the Skeleton Files
 ----------------

 For this project we **very strongly** recommend using IntelliJ.
-If IntelliJ doesn't work on your computer (either because it won't open or it's very slow), please fill out [this form](http://goo.gl/forms/QmLFwGtYmG) and we will attempt to provide alternative solutions ASAP.
+If IntelliJ doesn't work on your computer, or is too slow, consider using IntelliJ on the lab machines.
+If you insist, you can also use the command-line / terminal on your personal machine as further described in `Addendum for Terminal users`.

-If you are using a Mac or Ubuntu, ensure you are not using OpenJDK8.
+If you are using a Mac or Ubuntu, ensure you are Not using OpenJDK8.
 If you are, you may follow the instructions in lab 1b to download Oracle's JDK 8.
 When you configure IntelliJ's SDK, just make sure it's the Oracle JDK path given.

 Pull the skeleton using the command `git pull skeleton master`.
 Then, please download [this zip file](https://inst.eecs.berkeley.edu/~cs61b/sp16/img.zip); it is the image tile dataset.
 Unzip it into your proj3/ folder such that there is an img/ directory, with all the png files in it.
+There are around 50,000 files in this folder, so it might take a bit to unzip.

 Project 3 uses [Apache Maven](https://maven.apache.org/) as its build system; it integrates with IntelliJ.
-For this reason, we will probably not be officially supporting command-line users, but you are free to run your web server through a terminal if you wish.

 You will want to create a new IntelliJ project for project 3.
 In IntelliJ, go to New -> Project from Existing Sources.
 Then:
 1. Select your proj3 folder, press next, and make sure to select "Import project from external model" and select Maven.
 Press next.
 2. At the Import Project window, check: "Import Maven projects automatically".
 3. Press next until the end.
 4. It is possible that IntelliJ will not "mark" your folders correctly: Make sure to mark, if not done so already, the` src/main/java` directory as a sources root, the `src/static` directory as a sources root, and the `src/test/java` directory as a test sources root.
 To do this, right click on the folder in the explorer window (the tab on the left), and towards the bottom of the options you'll see "Mark Directory As".
 5. **Do not** add the course javalib to your IntelliJ library.
 You will not need it and it will cause conflicts.
 This also means that **you cannot use any libraries outside the Java standard library and the ones already included in the project**.
 Doing so will immediately cause a compilation error on the autograder.
 Notably, we are not accommodating usage of the Princeton libraries as they are unnecessary.

 Build the project, run `MapServer.java` and navigate your browser (Chrome preferred; errors in other browsers will not be supported) to `localhost:4567`.
 This should load up `map.html`; by default, there should be a blank map.
-You can also run `MapServer.java` and then open up `src/static/page/map.html` manually by right clicking and going to Open In Browser in IntelliJ. <!--This is because the page when run on your localhost is not tied to the domain and will default to querying port `4567`.-->
+You can also run `MapServer.java` and then open up `src/static/page/map.html` manually by right clicking and going to Open In Browser in IntelliJ.

 ![localhost](localhost.png)